 If you expect that your business is only going to have a few customers, it might be worth considering to have single-tenant resources that are dedicated to each customer.
 Similarly, if your customers’ isolation requirements are high, a single-tenant infrastructure might be appropriate.

-Still, you may want to engage a business analyst and a software architect in a discussion to choose what is best for you and your SaaS product.
+Still, you should engage a business analyst and a software architect in a discussion to choose what is best for you and your SaaS product.

-If there’s a lack of expertise in architecture development in your team, you may choose to outsource web development to experienced multi-tenancy specialists.
+If your team lacks expertise in architecture development, you may choose to outsource web development to experienced multi-tenancy specialists.

 In conclusion: which architecture is better for your app?

 There is no one-size-fits-all answer to the question of which tenancy model is better.
-Actually, neither is better or worse.
+Neither is better or worse.
+Everything depends on your particular SaaS platform development case.
 They may fit different needs and accommodate different functionality.
 They are built in different ways, but if they’re built correctly, you can move from one to the other at any time.

 So what are your needs?

-At the initial stages of startup development, timing may be the decisive success factor.
+At the initial stages of SaaS product development lifecycle, timing may be the decisive success factor.
 You need to act fast, test your idea swiftly, and either improve it or pivot and discover other ways to meet users’ demands.

 To launch an MVP of a SaaS app quickly, choose a single-tenant architecture.
-It’s faster and more affordable in comparison to multi-tenant development.
-This means it may be the best choice for bootstrapped or early stage startups.
+It’s faster and more affordable than multi-tenant development.
+This means it may be the best choice for bootstrapped or early-stage startups.

-A single-tenant app is a solution for a fast result.
+A single-tenant app is a solution that provides fast results.

-- No rush and full-feature app development as the priority
+• No rush and full-feature app development is the priority

-If you’re the founder of a successful startup with enough funds for high-quality, complex solution development and upgrades, take a closer look at multi-tenancy.
+If you’re the founder of one of the fastest-growing SaaS startups with enough funds for high-quality, complex solution development and upgrades, take a closer look at multi-tenancy.

 A multi-tenant architecture is also a good choice for enterprise SaaS and white-label applications.